-Applicants are required to complete at least 90 semester hours (or 135 quarter hours) of a balanced undergraduate education from a regionally accredited institution in the United States or Canada.
+You must complete at least 90 semester hours (or 135 quarter hours) of a balanced undergraduate education from a regionally accredited institution in the United States or a similarly accredited institution in Canada.

 Completion of the baccalaureate degree is highly preferred.

-If your undergraduate degree is from a college outside the United States and Canada, you must complete all 32 semester hours of the required science coursework at a regionally accredited U.S. institution or an accredited institution in Canada.
+If your undergraduate degree is from a college outside the United States and Canada, you must complete all 32 semester hours of the required science coursework at a regionally accredited U.S. institution or a similarly accredited institution in Canada.

-Applicants must plan to meet all course requirements prior to matriculation at medical school.
-Minimum course requirements include:
+Required courses must be completed prior to matriculation at medical school.
+Minimum course requirements are:

 | Physical Science | 8 semester hours (with lab) |